ArtifexSoftware/MuPDF.NET/docs/api/story-class.rst

       The :htmlTag:`body` part of the story's DOM.
 This attribute contains the :ref:`Xml` node of :htmlTag:`body`.
 All relevant content for PDF production is contained between "<body>" and "</body>".

-   .. method:: Write(DocumentWriter writer, RectFunction rectfn, Action<Position> positionfn=null, Action<int, Rect, MuPDFDeviceWrapper, bool> pagefn=null)
+   .. method:: Write(DocumentWriter writer, RectFunction rectfn, Action<Position> positionfn: null, Action<int, Rect, DeviceWrapper, bool> pagefn: null)

         Places and draws Story to a `DocumentWriter`.
 Avoids the need for calling code to implement a loop that calls `Story.Place()` and